Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

 However, our focus on depth of lamplighter groups brings our attention onto very particular instances of the TSP.
 By looking at the structure of dead ends of lamplighters over trees given by Proposition \ref{prop: characterization of dead ends on lamplighters over free groups}, a naive approach to finding dead end elements in $A\wr B$ is to consider configurations of the form $g=(f,e_B)\in A\wr B$, where $f$ is a lamps configuration with support on a ball of radius $n$ centered at $e_B$.
 Hence, it is relevant for us to study the solutions to the TSP starting at $e_B$ and visiting all vertices in a big ball around the identity.

 In Subsection \ref{subsection: qH motivation and examples} we show some examples of solutions to the TSP in some Cayley graphs, which serve as motivation for the rest of this section.
-Then in Subsection \ref{subsection: qH prop and unbounded depth} we define quasi-Hamiltonian presentations of a group and show that any group admits one.
+Then in Subsection \ref{subsection: qH prop and unbounded depth} we define the quasi-Hamiltonian property for a graph and show that any group admits a quasi-Hamiltonian Cayley graph.
 As a consequence, any lamplighter group has a standard generating set with unbounded depth.
-Finally, in Subsection \ref{subsection: abelian groups} we prove that any presentation of an abelian group, except for $(\Z,\{\pm 1\})$ is quasi-Hamiltonian.
+Finally, in Subsection \ref{subsection: abelian groups} we prove that any Cayley graph of an abelian group, except for $\cay{\Z}{\{\pm 1\}}$ is quasi-Hamiltonian.
 As a corollary, all standard generating sets of lamplighters over abelian groups have unbounded depth.